Board Feet Calculator

 A few gotchas

-- Round up.
+• Round up.
 Yards typically round to the nearest tenth or quarter of a board foot per piece.
-Your invoice may not match this calc to the penny.
+Your invoice may not match this calc to the penny — and the rounding never seems to go in your favor.